-Call for CHESS activity proposals for courses, workshops, and summer schools.
+2018 Call for CHESS activity proposals for courses, workshops, and summer/winter schools.

-- Must target the CHESS mission (see links to mission statement here)
+- Must target the CHESS mission (see link to mission statement here)

 - Promote inter-institutional collaboration

-- Must indicate how many CHESS and non-CHESS PhDs will participate and estimate participation of partner institutions (PhDs and lecturers)
+- Indicate how many CHESS and non-CHESS PhDs will participate

-- Must have clearly identifiable outcomes and state benefit for participants
+- Clearly identified outcomes and benefits for participants

-- Should include the awarding of ETCS, indicate how many.
+- Indicate amount of ETCS study points.
 (1 ETCS equals 25-30 hours work-load, including preparation, lectures, group work, presentations, and assignments)

-- Proposals should not exceed one A4 page including a description of the activity, objective(s), outcome, and tentative dates (see template on the bottom of this page).
+- Proposals should not exceed one A4 page including a description of the activity, objectives, outcomes, and tentative dates (see template link at the bottom of this page)

-- A detailed budget must be provided on a separate page (see Details for budgeting activities section below).
+- Detailed budget provided on a separate page (see template for details)

 Eligible activities and expenses:

-- Summer schools: Lectures and discussions on research topics with relevance to CHESS with national and international lecturers (Duration up to one week)
+- Summer/winter schools: Lectures and discussions on research topics with relevance to CHESS with national and international lecturers

 Non-eligible activities or expenses

-- PhD related costs: science meeting fees, publication costs, laboratory costs, fieldwork, etc.
+- PhD related costs: science meeting fees, publication costs, laboratory costs, etc.

 - Research visits

-Deadline for submissions is 1 November.
-Proposals shall be attached to an email with Subject: “2017 Call for CHESS activities” and sent to firstname.lastname@example.org
+Deadline for submissions: 9 November.
+Proposals shall be attached to an email with Subject: “2018 Call for CHESS activities” and sent to email@example.com

-Evaluation: the CHESS steering group will evaluate the proposals and the results will be announced early August.
+Evaluation: the CHESS steering group evaluates the proposals and the results will be announced in early December.

-Members: Thomas Spengler (UiB), Ulysses Ninnemann (UiB), Joe LaCasce (UiO), Carmen Gaina (UiO), Kristoffer Rypdal (UiT), Giuliana Panieri (UiT), Marius Jonassen (UNIS)
+Members: Thomas Spengler (UiB), Ulysses Ninnemann (UiB), Kristine Flacké Haualand (UiB), Joe LaCasce (UiO), Carmen Gaina (UiO), Kristoffer Rypdal (UiT), Giuliana Panieri (UiT), Marius Jonassen (UNIS)

-The responsible party of a successful proposal is fully responsible for the organising and implementation of the activity, including preparing the activity description for advertising, the booking of facility, arranging invited lecturers/guests, and all other related tasks.
-CHESS secretariat can only provide assistance for registration if needed.
+The responsible party of a successful proposal is fully responsible for the organisation and implementation of the activity, including preparing the activity description for advertisement, the booking of the facility, arranging invited lecturers/guests, and all other related tasks.
+CHESS secretariat can provide assistance for registration if needed.

-After the activity is concluded, the responsible party needs to provide a short report, ideally with picture, that will be uploaded to the CHESS website.
-The report should be sent to the CHESS secretariat, at the latest 2 weeks after the activity is finished.
+After the activity is concluded, the responsible party needs to provide a short report, ideally with pictures, that will be uploaded to the CHESS website.
+The report should be sent to the CHESS secretariat latest 2 weeks after conclusion of the activity.

 Details for budgeting activities:

-Activities can be led by CHESS partner institutions or arranged with collaborating research schools such as AMGG and DEEP.
+Activities can be led by CHESS partner institutions or arranged with collaborating research schools.
 For collaborating activities, CHESS supports CHESS PhD students to participate via funding their travel and accommodation.
-It is also possible to co-organise activities sharing costs for lecturers, facilities, etc. as well.
-Shared costs need to be outlined in detail, also stating the contribution of the partner and the overall costs of the activity.
+It is also possible to co-organise activities by sharing costs for lecturers, facilities, etc..
+Shared costs need to be outlined, also stating the contribution of the partner and the overall costs of the activity.

 Terms and conditions for participation:

-PhD students have to ensure that they keep their travel expenses at reasonable costs.
-It is therefore required that they make travel arrangements well ahead of time (at least 4 weeks before the start of the activity) and try to share accommodation if possible.
-If cheaper university housing is available, it should be used and booked well ahead of time to save costs.
+PhD students have to ensure that they keep their travel expenses at reasonable levels.
+It is therefore required that they make travel arrangements well ahead of time and try to share accommodation if possible.
+If cheaper university housing is available, it should be used and booked in advance to save costs.